davetcoleman/baxter_cpp/README.md

 Unofficial Baxter packages that add-on to the Rethink SDK.
 Currently it contains Gazebo simulation and pick and place MoveIt code for Baxter

+THIS README IS SPECIFIC FOR HYDRO, SEE groovy-devel BRANCH FOR GROOVY INSTRUCTIONS

 ## Prequisites

- * ROS Groovy or Hydro
+ * ROS Hydro
  * Access to the private Rethink [sdk-examples](https://github.com/RethinkRobotics/sdk-examples) repository - we are using the baxter_interface and head_control packages from the SDK

 ## Installation